 3. Rubber

-Suitable for hardwood, engineered wood, laminate, and luxury vinyl.
+Suitable for hardwood, engineered wood and laminate.

 4. XPS Underlay